BDC Hamburger Icon

 401(k) plans have various features and functions, so business owners must make some decisions.
 Consider whether you want any of the following:

 • Matching contributions: You’ll need to decide whether you want to match contributions.
-While matching isn’t a requirement, Guilbault says it could pay off in the long run.
+While matching isn’t a requirement, Guilbault said it could pay off in the long run.
 “A well-designed 401(k) plan, with a company match and that incentive, can really help keep people and attract the right people [a business is] looking for,” Guilbault advised.
 Matching contributions is a significant employee perk that incentivizes employees to save more.
-However, it’s not a viable option for businesses that aren’t profitable or must cut business expenses
+However, it’s not a viable option for businesses that aren’t profitable or must cut business expenses.

 • Professional management: When you provide professional management for your retirement plan, employees can access a financial advisor who will help them with fund selection and contribution amounts.